Former Malaysian PM Muhyiddin charged with corruption | Politics

 At a Kuala Lumpur sessions court, the prosecution alleged that Muhyiddin abused his position as prime minister to receive bribes of 232.5 million ringgit ($51.44 million) in a bank account belonging to his party, Bersatu.
 The former premier and opposition leader was charged with four counts of abuse of power and two counts of money laundering.

 Former Malaysian Prime Minister Muhyiddin Yassin was charged on Friday with abuse of power and money laundering over projects launched under his premiership, accusations that he said were politically motivated.
-The charges come just three months after Muhyiddin lost a closely fought and divisive general election to Anwar Ibrahim, and are likely to increase political tensions in Malaysia.
+The charges come just three months after Muhyiddin lost a closely fought and divisive general election to Anwar Ibrahim, and are likely to increase political tensions in Malaysia ahead of crucial regional polls this year.

 Muhyuddin, who led the country for 17 months between 2020 and 2021, becomes the second Malaysian leader to be charged with crimes after losing power.
 At a Kuala Lumpur sessions court, the prosecution alleged that Muhyiddin abused his position as prime minister to receive bribes of 232.5 million ringgit ($51.44 million) in a bank account belonging to his party, Bersatu.

 The former premier and opposition leader was charged with four counts of abuse of power and two counts of money laundering.
-Muhyiddin pleaded not guilty to all six charges and has previously said the charges were "political persecution" of the opposition.
+Muhyiddin, 75, pleaded not guilty to all six charges and said the accusations were "organised political persecution".

-The allegations against Muhyiddin come ahead of crucial regional elections to be held in six states by mid-year, with his coalition expected to pose a strong challenge to Anwar's alliance.
-Muhyiddin's alliance is a conservative ethnic-Malay, Muslim alliance that has portrayed itself to be clean of corruption, and won support from the country's majority Malays in last year's general election.
+UPCOMING POLLS The allegations against Muhyiddin come ahead of crucial regional elections to be held in six states by mid-year, with his coalition expected to pose a strong challenge to Anwar's alliance.

+The state polls are seen as the first big test for Anwar, who failed to win a simple majority on his own in the national election last year.
+Muhyiddin leads a conservative ethnic-Malay, Muslim alliance that has portrayed itself to be clean of corruption, and won support from the country's majority Malays in last year's election.

-Anwar's progressive, multi-ethnic coalition has faced some criticism for joining hands with the corruption-plagued United Malays National Organisation (UMNO) party to form a government.
-Both leaders failed to win a simple majority in last year's election, but Muhyiddin's coalition made huge gains in Malay heartlands.
+Anwar runs a progressive, multi-ethnic bloc but has faced criticism for joining hands with the corruption-tainted United Malays National Organisation (UMNO) party to form a government.
+The UMNO was defeated in 2018 elections due to widespread graft allegations, bringing to an end an uninterrupted rule by a party that had governed Malaysia for more than 60 years since independence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)